coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    :name: From … Dependency

    Adds an additional dependency of the current `.v`  file on an external file.
-This information is included in the ``coqdep`` tool generated list of dependencies.
+This information is included in the ``rocq dep`` tool generated list of dependencies.
    The file name :n:`@string` must exist relative to one of the top directories associated with :n:`@dirpath`.  :n:`@string` can include directory separators (``/``) to select a file in a subdirectory.